-Parkinson’s Law tells us that a task will expand to take up the amount of time we give it.
-If we give ourselves a week to complete a task that takes a day, then we will continue to procrastinate until the last day at which point we scramble to finish.
-Try giving yourself a short period of time to complete tasks, so you won’t have a choice but to stop procrastinating.
+Parkinson’s Law tells us that a task will expand to take up the time we give it.
+If we give ourselves a week to complete a task that takes a day, then we will continue to procrastinate until the last day, at which point we scramble to finish.
+Try giving yourself a short period of time to complete tasks so that you won’t have a choice but to stop procrastinating.

-Another procrastination trigger could be feeling that you don’t have enough uninterrupted time to work.
-It can be tempting to squeeze in an episode of your favorite show in the hour you have between meetings instead of working on a project.
-Clockwise sets and protects Focus Time on your calendar, giving you an uninterrupted block of time to work without being disrupted by meetings.
+Another procrastination trigger could be the feeling that you don’t have enough uninterrupted time to work.
+It can be tempting to squeeze in an episode of your favorite show in the hour between meetings instead of working on a project.
+Clockwise sets and protects Focus Time on your calendar, giving you uninterrupted time to work without being disrupted by meetings.

 6. Be kind and honest with yourself

-Being realistic about your goals can help you make progress towards better time management.
+Being realistic about your goals can help you progress towards better time management.
 Even if you improve by just five percent, that’s still better than nothing.
-On the flipside, if you try and commit to a complete 180 degrees, you’ll eventually slip and go right back to where you started, which isn’t progress at all.
+On the flip side, if you try and commit to a complete 180 degrees, you’ll eventually slip and go right back to where you started, which isn’t progress.

-Developing the self compassion and emotional regulation you need to overcome procrastination may require working with a therapist.
-Similarly, if you have or suspect you have ADHD or an anxiety disorder, then these strategies might not be useful to you until you seek treatment.
+Developing the self-compassion and emotional regulation you need to overcome procrastination may require working with a therapist.
+Similarly, if you have or suspect you have ADHD or an anxiety disorder, these strategies might not be useful to you until you seek treatment.

 7. Let go of excuses